neondatabase/website/content/docs/guides/logical-replication-airbyte.md

 Airbyte requires a dedicated replication slot.
 Only one source should be configured to use this replication slot.

 Airbyte uses the `pgoutput` plugin in Postgres for decoding WAL changes into a logical replication stream.
-To create a replication slot called `airbyte_slot` that uses the `pgoutput` plugin, run the following command on your database using your dedicated `REPLICATION` role:
+To create a replication slot called `airbyte_slot` that uses the `pgoutput` plugin, run the following command on your database using your replication role:

 ```sql
 SELECT pg_create_logical_replication_slot('airbyte_slot', 'pgoutput');
 ```

 `airbyte_slot` is the name assigned to the replication slot.
 You will need to provide this name when you set up your Airbyte source.

 ## Create a publication